 Resources

-How to use a rectal thermistor
+How to Use a Rectal Thermistor

-Cold Water Immersion step by step guide
+Cold Water Immersion Step by Step Guide

-How to respond to an Exertional Heat Stroke emergency
+Athlete’s Guide to Exertional Heat Stroke

 Ariel’s Checklist—Safety Guidelines for Hiking in the Desert